 All the walks and camps are organised by members on a voluntary basis.
 Members are all over fifty, many well into their eighties, but this is a vibrant group which inspires confidence in life’s possibilities.

 ARPA Bushwalkers are part of ARPA Active over 50s and therefore membership is only available to financial members of the Association.
 Anyone over 50 can join and any active ARPA member can be a member of the Bushwalkers group.

 Visitors are always welcome.
 You can come on two walks as a visitor to find out what a friendly bunch we are and try the different grades.
 Please start with a C or D walk.

 If you decide to walk regularly with the Bushwalkers, you will need to join both ARPA and the Bushwalking Group.
 Feel free to contact us via the Contact page.

-To download membership forms please go to the Membership page.
+To download membership forms please go to the Membership Form page.

 Details of membership of ARPA can also be obtained from:

 ARPA office (Office hours: Tue-Fri 10 – 4)